Radhika Khanna

-Radhika Khanna (March 23, 1974 – February 28, 2022) was an Indian-born American fashion designer, entrepreneur and author.
+Radhika Khanna (March 23, 1974 – February 28, 2022) was an Indian-American fashion designer, entrepreneur and author.

 Khanna is the author of Yoga: From the Ganges to Wall Street.

 Early life

 Khanna was born and raised in Amritsar, India.
 She was the daughter of Bindu and Davinder Khanna.

 Career

-In 1999 Khanna moved to New York City from Amritsar, to study at Fashion Institute of Technology.
+In 1999 Khanna moved to New York City from Amritsar, to study at the Fashion Institute of Technology.
 While studying full-time, she worked in restaurants in Manhattan to support herself and her education.
 After graduating from FIT, she interned with Donna Karan, before starting her own clothing company, Estilo Inc. in 2005.